 Methadone is an opioid medication used for several decades to treat withdrawal symptoms.
-Methadone was usually prescribed to treat heroin addicts.
+This medication for opiate addiction was usually prescribed to treat heroin addicts.

 Methadone is a long acting opiate which extends the withdrawal process.
 Many addicts have reported that they are able to get high on methadone.